+Grades which count in the Grade Point Average (GPA):

+Letter Numerical Grade Definition

-Grades which count in the Grade Point Average (GPA): Letter Grade Numerical Value Grade Points Definition A+ A A- B+ B- 90-100 85-89 80-84 77-79 73-76 70-72 4.0 4.0 3.7 3.3 3.0 2.7 Excellent, Good These grades are earned only when evidence indicates that the student has consistently maintained above average progress in the subject.
-Sufficient evidence may involve such qualities as creativity, originality, thoroughness, responsibility and consistency.
-C+ C C- 67-69 63-66 60-62 2.3 2.0 1.7 Satisfactory This grade means that the student has fulfilled the requirements of the subject to the satisfaction of the instructor.
-These requirements include the understanding of subject matter, adequacy and promptness in the preparation of assignments and participation in the work of the class.
-D+ D D- 57-59 53-56 50-52 1.3 1.0 0.7 Poor This grade indicates that the accuracy and content of work submitted meets only the minimal standards of the instructor.
-Performance at this level is considered inadequate for graduation.
-F 0-49 0.0 Failing Work submitted is inadequate.
+Grade Value Points

+A+ 90-100 4.0 Excellent, Good

+Α 85-89 4.0 These grades are earned only when evidence indicates that the student has consistently maintained above average progress in the subject.
+Sufficient evidence may involve such qualities as creativity, originality, thoroughness, responsibility

+A- 80-84 3.7

+B+ 77-79 3.3

+В 73-76 3.0 and consistency.

+B- 70-72 2.7

+C+ 67-69 2.3 Satisfactory

+С 63-66 2.0 This grade means that the student has fulfilled the requirements

+C- 60-62 1.7 of the subject to the satisfaction of the instructor.
+These requirements include the understanding of subject matter,

+adequacy and promptness in the preparation of assignments a participation in the work of the class.

+D+ 57-59 1.3 Poor

+D 53-56 1.0 This grade indicates that the accuracy and content of work

+D- 50-52 0.7 submitted meets only the minimal standards of the instructor.
+Performance at this level is considered inadequate for graduation

+F 0-49 0.0 Failing

+Work submitted is inadequate.
 Attitude, performance and attendance are considered insufficient for a passing grade.

 Grades which do not count in the Grade Point Average (GPA):

 AG Aegrotat Standing Р Pass

 AU Audit (non-credit) W Withdrawal

-I Incomplete (granted by the Registrar) Ν No Pass
+1 Incomplete (granted by the Registrar) N No Pass

 IP In Progress